 Podcasts on the Supreme Court have proliferated in recent years.
 I have listened to many of them and enjoy each for different reasons.
 But I still think the best are the More Perfect podcasts from WNYC Studios.
 These podcasts humanize the cases we read by telling the stories of the people behind them.
 The podcasts are entertaining, educational, and often revealing.
 I have noted these podcasts throughout this Syllabus, aligned with the subject matter we cover.
+I have included links to the podcasts in the Canvas Modules.
 They are, of course, optional.
-But if you are feeling the cases we study are a bit dry, check out the podcasts to see the human side of the Court's jurisprudence.
+But if you feel the cases we study are a bit dry, check out the podcasts to see the human side of the Court's jurisprudence.